-While it's not a crime for your canine companions to be so doggone cute, if you don't have a license for your dog in Manhattan, you're actually breaking the law.
-New York City law requires that all dogs be licensed, and that all license tags be attached to the dog's collar while in public.
-Dog owners may be fined for violation of the law; avoid the hassle, by getting your license stat.
-Here's everything you need to know about getting a NYC dog license:
+While it's not a crime for your canine companions to be so cute, if you don't have a license for your dog in Manhattan, you're actually breaking the law.
+New York City law requires that all dogs be licensed and that all license tags be attached to the dog's collar while in public.
+Dog owners may be fined for violation of the law; avoid the hassle by getting your license.
+Here's everything you need to know about getting an NYC dog license:

-Do All Dogs Require a Dog License in NYC?
+All Dogs Require a Dog License in NYC

 Your dog can only benefit from being licensed, as the license affords them safety not available to unlicensed dogs.
 Most importantly, New York City now has an online dog eLocator system for finding lost licensed dogs.
 If found, a lost pet’s tag number can be put into the system, alerting the owner that the animal has been found.

-How Do I Get or Renew a Dog License in NYC?
+How to Get or Renew a Dog License in NYC

 Also look out for same-day licensing events, where you can get your license on the spot.